 - Further, the third test to ensure that complete and right information is provided will be that the eForm should be certified by a practising Chartered Accountant or Company Secretary, or Cost and Management Accountant.

-What Happens if the eForm DIR-3 KYC is not filed within the Due Date specified?
+Consequence of not filing eForm DIR-3 KYC within the specified Due Date

 Guide for filing DIR-3 KYC

 For filing your DIR 3 -KYC form, you’ll need the following documents: